TestController, Configuration of a SCPI devices

 This means find the first power supply on the loaded device list and assigns its handle to ps.
 Now the different interface function can be used to setup parameters.
 Use getDevice("+PS") to get the second power supply or getDevice("PS:3") to get the 3 channel of the first power supply with 3 or more channels.

-For this to work each device must have a #device type listing the possible types support be this device:
+For this to work each device must have a #interface type listing the possible types support be this device:

 Code: